Raw Honey vs. Regular

 In most situations, both raw honey and regular honey can be used interchangeably, They are wonderful natural sweeteners – suitable to use on the table or in your favorite honey recipes.

-The uses for honey are too numerous to list.
-But, it is commonly used as a home remedy for seasonal allergies, indigestion and even wound care.
-If I am making a product such as my honey aloe burn salve – I always opt for raw honey to reap any potential health advantages.
+There are many ways to use honey beyond food: a home remedy for seasonal allergies, indigestion and even wound care.
+If I am making my honey aloe burn salve (or something similar)- I use raw honey to reap any potential health advantages.

 FAQs